antiguatechlabs/antigua-tech-labs/memory-bank/systemPatterns.md

 - **React 19**: Utilized for its latest performance improvements and features

 ### UI Library Choices
-- **Chakra UI**: Selected for its accessibility, component flexibility, and theming capabilities
+- **Material UI**: Selected for its comprehensive component system, icon library, and theming capabilities
-- **Material UI**: Incorporated for its comprehensive icon system and specific UI components
 - **Framer Motion**: Implemented for high-quality animations and transitions

 ### Styling Approach
-- Component-based styling through Chakra UI and Material UI props
+- Component-based styling through Material UI props and the sx prop
 - Global CSS for fundamental styling and variables
 - CSS variables for theme switching and responsive design